Aaron Ortiz

-Aarón M. Ortíz is a Democratic member of the Illinois House of Representatives for the 1st district.
+Aarón Manuel Ortíz is a Democratic member of the Illinois House of Representatives for the 1st district.

 Early life

 Prior to his election to the Illinois House of Representatives, Ortíz was a teacher and college counselor at Back of the Yards High School.
-He is a graduate of the University of Illinois at Urbana-Champaign.
+He is a son of immigrants from Nuevo Ideal, Durango, Mexico.
+He is a graduate of the University of Illinois at Urbana-Champaign, having earned a BA in Urban Planning in 2013.

 Illinois House of Representatives

 Ortíz defeated Daniel J. Burke in the 2018 Democratic primary as part of a slate of Latino candidates backed by now Congressman Chuy García, and Senator Bernie Sanders.
 He was sworn into office January 9, 2019.

 On March 17, 2020, Ortiz handily defeated his primary challenger Alicia Martinez, a worker with Brackenbox, Inc., and a former staffer and member of Alderman Edward M. Burke's political organization.

 On January 21, 2021, Ortiz was added to House Leadership and was named as a new House Majority Caucus Whip.
 On February 5, 2021, Ortiz was elected as the House Chair for the Illinois Legislative Latino Caucus.

 As of July 2, 2022, Representative Ortíz is a member of the following Illinois House Committees: